PAL

 Or.:

-the name of the copyist was erased from the colophon; an inserted note (251v) suggests that the owner al-Ashkī al-Ilāhī b.
-Falsafī al-Riyāḍī (see below) was the copyist.
+the name of the copyist was erased from the colophon; a note on an inserted slip of paper (251v) suggests that the owner al-Ashkī l-Ilāhī b.
+Falsafī l-Riyāḍī (see below) was the copyist, which reasonably fits the date of copying suggested above.

 Prov.:

-a square seal ‘min maktabat al-Ashkī al-Ilāhī b.
-Falsafī al-Riyāḍī’ dated 1255/1839-40 (1r); a round seal with the name al-Ḥusaynī (1r); a mostly illegible seal of ʿAlī Muẓaffar Khān (1r); an erased seal (251r).
+a square seal ‘min maktabat al-Ashkī l-Ilāhī b.
+Falsafī l-Riyāḍī’ dated 1255/1839-40 (1r); a round seal including the name al-Ḥusaynī (1r); a mostly illegible seal of ʿAlī Muẓaffar Khān (1r); an erased seal (251r).
+Several notes by a librarian, partially illegible on the scans (1r).
+The collection of Sayyid Subḥan Allāh was donated to the library of Aligarh University in June 1927.
 Modern stamp ‘University Library, Aligarh.
 Subhanullah collection’ (1r, 50r, 140v, 230r, 251r).

 Cont.: astronomy. — Index: Ptolemaica (1v–251r).
-Blank: 41v (without frames) and 95v, 142v, 181v, 182v, 251r–254v (except for the frames).
+Blank: 41v (without frames) and 95v, 142v, 144v, 181v, 182v, 251r–254v (with frames).

 Bibl.: Kāmil Ḥusayn, Fihrist-i nusakh-i qalamī (ʿarabī, fārsī wa Urdū).
 Subḥān Allāh Ūriyanṭal Lāʾibrīrī Muslim Yūnīwarsiṭī ʿAlīgaṛh, vol. I, Aligarh: Aligarh Muslim University, 1930, p.
 121; LAMTMª José Parra, ‘A List of Arabic Manuscripts of Naṣīr al-Dīn al-Ṭūsī’s Taḥrīr al-Majisṭī’, Suhayl 16–17 (2018–2019), pp. 251–322, p.
 256 (no. 4).